umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index.md

 - The HTML view for the editor
 - The controller for wiring up the editor with angular.

-## Register the data type in Umbraco
+## Register the Data Type in Umbraco
 After the above edits are done and we've restarted our application, we may now create a new Data Type called "markdown" and select our newly added property editor "My markdown editor".
-Save the data type, and add it to any document type.
-Then open a content item of that document type and we'll be greeted with an alert message saying "The controller has landed", which means all is well.
+Save the Data Type, and add it to any Document Type.
+Then open a content item of that Document type and we'll be greeted with an alert message saying "The controller has landed", which means all is well.
 We can now edit the assigned property's value with our new property editor.